-Arrive at your selected testing facility, on time and prepared to take your exam.
+Arrive at your selected testing facility, on time and prepared to take your CPA exam.

-Wait to receive your exam scores in the mail.
+Wait to receive your CPA examination scores in the mail.
 Results are generally sent out within two to three weeks.

 Pre-Licensing Experience Required

-CPA candidates are required by the state of Missouri to complete at least one year of accounting experience before they are eligible for full licensure.
+CPA candidates are required by the state of Missouri to complete at least one year of accounting experience before they are eligible to qualify as a licensed CPA.